-In Alberta you can receive wireless emergency alerts on your mobile phone in 2 ways, through the Alert Ready system or the Alberta Emergency Alert.
+In Alberta, you can receive wireless emergency alerts on your mobile phone through the Alert Ready system or the Alberta Emergency Alert mobile application.

 Alberta Emergency Alert

 To protect you and your family during a disaster, the Alberta government and its partners use the Alberta Emergency Alert system to:

 - warn you about emerging situations that threaten life and property